mborges-pivotal/opc-connector/README.md

 1. ```mvn spring-boot:run``` Or
 2. ```java -jar target/opc-0.0.1-SNAPSHOT.jar```
+  2. You can provide your own *application.yml* using the --spring.config.location=application.yml

 Once the client is running you can connect using ssh.
 The default port is 2222 and user/password is admin/admin.